Ukraine rebels mobilize troops amid Russia invasion fears

 The president of the European Union’s executive commission, Ursula von der Leyen, said the EU has prepared substantial additional sanctions against Russia in coordination with the U.S., U.K. and Canada, including limiting access to financial markets.

-“The Kremlin’s dangerous thinking, which comes straight out of a dark past, may cost Russia a prosperous future,” von der Leyen said at the Munich Security Conference.
+“The Kremlin’s dangerous thinking, which comes straight out of a dark past, may cost Russia a prosperous future,” von der Leyen said in Munich.

 Lines of communication between Moscow and the West remain open: the American and Russian defense chiefs spoke Friday.
 French President Emmanuel Macron scheduled a phone call with Putin on Sunday.
 U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov agreed to meet next week.